Catherine Wristies06.Apr.14 / Kirsten Ballering

 Row 3a To make a double edging, you need to make two separate rows: one in the front loop, and one in the back loop (cutting yarn after every row).
 I think it’s easier to start with the back loop so you can see the front loop afterwards.
 Join Colour B with a ss in back loop of first st, 1sc in back loop of each st. [49 sc] If you do so, you’ll see a row of loops in front of this row (photo 3, arrows).
 Row 3b Join Colour B with a ss in front loop of first st, 1sc in front loop of each st. [49 sc] (photo 4)

 Now you have 2 separate rows: the front loop row and the back loop row.
 The instructions for these rows are indicated separately in the remaining pattern instructions.

 Row 4 (everything is worked in the back loops only)

-The spikes on both rows look best if they’re misaligned, so the front loop row is slightly out of phase with the back loop row.
+The spikes on both rows look best if they’re not lined up, so the front loop row is out of phase with the back loop row.

 I absolutely recommend wet blocking for the wristies at this point, before sewing them up.
 Have a look at my blocking tutorial here.

 Now you need to join the edges.
 I joined them until the top red row (photo 13, arrows).
 This place might be different for you, but you need to join the wristies until they fit over your hands and the edging is around your knuckles.
 Finally, weave in the remaining ends.

 That’s it!
 Enjoy your matching pair of wristies and cowl!